ZeusCodes-Official/DS-Olympus-/README.md

 #### For WebDev
 (This is required at a later stage of the project and can easily be done by a single contributor too).

-Web dev part is a work in progress, **before making issues and pr's make sure you dm on Slack(Utkarsh PA) OR [Twitter](https://twitter.com/TweetsZeus), pitching ideas that you think can make the site look aesthetic and minimalistic. <Br>
+Web dev part is a work in progress, **before making issues and pr's make sure you dm on Slack channel #ds-olympus or (Utkarsh PA) OR [Twitter](https://twitter.com/TweetsZeus), pitching ideas that you think can make the site look aesthetic and minimalistic. <Br>

 1. Designing a layout